freewind-demos/jasmine-es6-without-import-debugging-in-webstorm/README.md

 npm install
 ```

-Then set some break points, you can single debug in webstorm by running `run-specs.js` directly in debugging mode.
+Then use your webstorm to open this project, set some break points, then you can single debug in webstorm by running `run-specs.js` directly in debugging mode.